How to use URL parameters

 Parsing of values

-We parse the URL parameters differently then the referrer URL.
-Because people generate the URL parameters themselves we don’t want to touch those too much.
-What we do is we decode their values (so you can use forbidden characters) and convert hostnames to more general names.
-For example we convert www.google.com
+We parse the URL parameter differently than the referrer URL.
+Because you generate the URL parameters yourself, we don’t want to touch these too much.
+Instead, we decode their values (so you can use forbidden characters) and convert hostnames to more general names.
+For example, we convert www.google.com

 to google